-The columns of $L(0)$ represent the basis states of the original code space, i.e., they are the code words.
+The columns of $L(0)$ represent the basis states of the original code space, i.e., they are code words.
 Since $X$ anticommutes with a stabilizer, we can treat $X$ as an ``error'' operator.
 Therefore, $XL(0)$ and $HXL(0)$ are the basis states of the orthogonal subspace, making $L^\dagger(0)XL(0) = L^\dagger(0)HXL(0) = 0$.
-This simplifies \cref{eq:deq_lift} into
+This simplifies \cref{eq:deq_lift} to